miguelfagundez/StateManagementWithBloc/README.md

 # App State Management Example - Bloc

-This is a basic example using the same code of StateMagementWithSingleton about how we can control our app state using Bloc pattern.
+This is a basic example using the same code of [App State Management With Singleton](https://github.com/miguelfagundez/StateManagementWithSingleton) about how we can control our app state using Bloc pattern.
 This approach is another option if the app complexity is really high.
 Another good option is using providers.

 <p align = "center">
 <img src="/images/example.gif" width="250"> <img src="/images/screen01.png" width="250"> <img src="/images/screen02.png" width="250">